 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care patients who experienced functional improvements, such as with activities of daily living.
-Some experts believe this is a measure of rehabilitation services.
+This is the percent of short-term residents that experienced functional improvements, such as with activities of daily living.

 Scores for Philadelphia, PA